laboon/CS1699_Fall2018/deliverables/1/deliverable1.md

 For the first deliverable, we are going to create a variation on ScroogeCoin called StringCoin.
 Like ScroogeCoin, this is a centralized blockchain - Bill is the source of all coins.
 However, ANY user can add a block as long as it is valid.

-You will read in the blockchain file, generate a blockchain, determine if it is valid, and print out all coins generated and who owns them.
+You will read in the blockchain file, determine if it is a valid StringCoin blockchain, and if so, print out all coins generated and who owns them.

 All coins are named using string representations of four-hexit hexadecimal numbers (e.g., 0001, a873, 091b, etc.)

 You may use any of the sample code provided in the repository for this project (and I recommend you do, instead of re-inventing the wheel).

+## Running StringCoin

+I should be able run StringCoin by typing `java StringCoin *blockchain_file_name*` where `*blockchain_file_name*` is a file following the StringCoin blockchain format.
+See sample output, below, for examples.

 ## StringCoin blockchain format